mcaceresb/stata-gtools/README.md

 - [X] Add support for `by` in `gunique`
 - [X] Write examples showcasing each command.
+- [ ] Optimize gquantiles
+    - [ ] If source is integer, do counting sort/radix sort.
+    - [ ] If few quentiles, don't sort and do selection.
 - [ ] Add comments to all the code base
 - [ ] Copying the second index from the multi-sorted array (Plugin Step 4.3) is actually a pretty big bottleneck.